 ITP751 Internet Business and Management

 This course focuses on opportunities as well as strategies, platforms, and limitations of business over the Internet.
 The concept of electronic business (e-business) and a number of alternative business models are discussed.
 Specifically, the course addresses the technological foundations of the Internet and the macro environments of e-business as determinants of profitability and influencers for business models.
 The students working in teams of 4~5 members each are required to work on a project to develop a business plan for an e-business initiative.

 HSS190 Freshmen Seminar I

 This seminar is designed to help students harness empathy and raise basic communication skills as a member of our society.
-The seminar also provides a broad overview of School of Business and Technology Management (BTM) and concept of management for freshmen.
+The seminar also provides a broad overview of School of Business and Technology Management (BTM) and the concept of management for the KAIST freshmen.